 The trial court entered a judgment of dissolution.
 A few days before trial, the wife’s attorney was allowed to withdraw from representing her.
 On the same date that the attorney had filed the motion to withdraw.

-Wife was awarded a condo owned by the parties.
-Wife was required to pay all expenses associated with the condo.
+The wife was awarded a condo owned by the parties.
+Their wife was required to pay all expenses associated with the condo.
 She was to refinance the condo in her name only.
-Wife was also prohibited from leasing the condo until she had obtained refinancing.
+The wife was also prohibited from leasing the condo until she had obtained refinancing.

 Husband later filed a Petition for Rule to Show Cause against wife.
 He alleged that she had failed to pay certain expenses associated with the condo.
 And by leasing the condo prior to obtaining refinancing.

 The trial court found a wife in indirect civil contempt for leasing the condo before she had obtained refinancing.
 The trial court ordered her to pay $5300.00.
 This was the amount she collected in rent.
 She needed to do this to purge her contempt.

 The wife filed a motion to reconsider.
 She argued that although the trial court stated that it found her in indirect civil contempt, it actually found her to be in indirect criminal contempt.